iulia-codes/notes/_posts/2022-01-01-two-years-of-homeoffice-in-a-nutshell.md

 ## Looking into the future

-Right now there are is the so called "Homeofficepflicht".
+Right now at the beginning of January 2022, there are is the so called "Homeofficepflicht".
 This means, wherever possible, you should work from home.

 If you want to work from the office, there is a general 3G (genesen, geteset, geimpft) rule for the whole Germany.

+## What do you think about homeoffice?

 What are your experiences with transitioning from in-office work to home-office work?
 Share your comments below! :)